 Protoype Plywood Construction

-Then, a minute later, change up all of it.
+Then, a minute later, change it again.